 Los Angeles of 2017.
 Rick Deckard is a blade runner – a bounty hunter that specializes in terminating replicants, androids so able to mimic human behaviour that they are indistinguishable from humans except in the mimicry of emotions (something that can only be detected by a test that measures reflexive responses to questions of an emotional nature).
 Deckard is called in by the police to hunt down four replicants escaped from an offworld colony and come to Earth in search of their creator to find a means of extending their built-in four-year lifespan.
 However, Deckard’s quest to find the replicants becomes one that makes him question his own humanity.

 On the plus side, the film brings in some ideas that improve on the book – Batty, a bland character in the book, becomes a stronger protagonist, being given a wonderfully dynamic performance from Rutger Hauer; the idea of the four year lifespan gives the androids driving purpose; and Hampton Fancher and David Peoples have scaled the drama up into a series of exciting confrontations.
 Philip K. Dick was ecstatic about the script but sadly never lived to see the completed result, dying four months before the film’s release.
-The script is beautiful at times, Batty’s dying soliloquy “All the things I have seen; these shall be lost in time like tears in the rain,” surely stands as one of science-fiction cinema’s most eloquent.
+The script is beautiful at times, Batty’s dying soliloquy “All the things I have seen; these shall be lost in time like tears in the rain” (apparently a line that was devised by Rutger Hauer himself according to Scott) surely stands as one of science-fiction cinema’s most eloquent.

 Blade Runner‘s vision of the future is one of the most detailed put on film.
 Indeed, Blade Runner single-handedly changed the look of science-fiction on film.
 Unlike the pristine glass and plastic, kaftaned-populaced utopias of other futures up to this point in the likes of Logan’s Run (1976) and Things to Come (1936), this is the first screen future that was seen as a direct abstraction of the present.
 Punks and Hare Krishnas bustle shoulder to shoulder on streets where it always rains; ads for Coca-Cola and Atari and commercials in Japanese take up sides of entire buildings; a hovering blimp advertises the pleasures of going off-world.
 Prior to Blade Runner, science-fiction futures existed as vistas of spotless wonderment – cities where Utopian architectural marvels were shown stretching off into the distance; Blade Runner created a vision of the future that dripped with an excess of textural density and teemed with an entire implicit but never directly referred culture where you were deliberately given the impression that what the camera was seeing was only the tip of an iceberg.